commercetools/telefonistka/docs/installation.md

 `ARGOCD_INSECURE` Allow disabeling server certificate validation. (default: `false`)

+`HANDLE_SELF_COMMENT` Configure Telefonistka to handle comments made by its own Github identity.
+This is useful when testing locally using a personal token. (default: `false`)

 Behavior of the bot is configured by YAML files **in the target repo**:

 ## Repo Configuration